Horizon: An American Saga: Development

 Contrary to some reports, Costner rejected the idea that the development of the film series directly influenced his departure from the Yellowstone television series.
-He explained that the final season had been restructured multiple times and was subjected to various production delays, which conflicted with the production schedule on the prioritized film series.
-Citing an example with the lack of completed scripts for a last season which would be split into two separate parts, Costner stated that he is open to completing additional photography to finish his role in the series.
-However, the filmmaker stated that when rewrites for the show were ongoing, he allowed Sheridan to read the script for the Horizon films with hopes that it could inspire, while previously offering to provide assistance in writing his character out of Yellowstone in a climactic death scene.
-He reportedly offered to give some time off from his films' production schedule to do so, but these options have never materialized.
+He explained that the final season had been restructured many times and was subjected to production delays, which conflicted with the production schedule of the film series.
+Citing an example with the lack of completed scripts for a last season which would be split in two, Costner stated that he is open to completing additional photography to finish his role in the series.
+He said that when the show was being rewritten, he allowed Sheridan to read the script for the Horizon films with hopes that it could inspire, while previously offering to provide assistance in writing his character out of Yellowstone in a climactic death scene.
+He reportedly offered to give some time off from his films' production schedule for it but these options have never materialized.

-When addressing the various festival debuts of each installment (Cannes Film Festival for Chapter 1, and Venice Film Festival for Chapter 2), Costner expressed interest in returning to Cannes for Chapter 3.
-He later explained plans for additional monetary gains through licensing the series every several years through streaming and home video, regardless of their box office performance.
-Working with Warner Bros., plans are for each chapter to be released four to six months after the previous installment.
-The filmmaker later stated that he developed the series of films, with the quality of classic westerns in mind, and though he has considered developing additional sequels set during contemporary times, Costner determined that the series will end with Chapter 4; expressing hopes that families would go to theaters together to view each installment upon their release.
+When addressing the various festival debuts of each instalment (Cannes Film Festival for Chapter 1, and Venice Film Festival for Chapter 2) Costner expressed interest in returning to Cannes for Chapter 3.
+He later explained plans for additional monetary gains through licensing the series every few years through streaming and home video, regardless of their box office performance.
+Working with Warner Bros., plans are for each chapter to be released at four to six month intervals.
+The filmmaker later stated that he developed the films, with the quality of classic westerns in mind and though he has considered developing additional sequels set during contemporary times, Costner determined that the series would end with Chapter 4; expressing hopes that families would go to theaters together to view each instalment upon release.